2022 United States railroad labor dispute

 The 2022 United States railroad labor dispute was a labor dispute between freight railroads and workers in the United States.
-Rail companies and unions had tentatively agreed to a deal in September 2022, but it was rejected by a majority unions' rank-and-file members.
+Rail companies and unions had tentatively agreed to a deal in September 2022, but it was rejected by a majority of the unions' rank-and-file members.
 Congress and President Joe Biden intervened to pass the tentative agreement into law on December 2, averting a strike.

 The new contract contains an immediate 14% wage increase and 24% salary increase over five years, plus one day of paid leave per year.

 The companies and unions had been negotiating since 2019 and began mediation in June 2021.
 Biden convened a Presidential Emergency Board in July 2022, which issued recommendations and a 30-day cooling off period that expired on September 16, 2022.
 There were significant concerns that a freight rail strike would further exacerbate ongoing supply chain issues.

 Background

 The rise of precision scheduled railroading has resulted in resource and staffing cuts; to compensate railroad companies have enacted strict attendance policies for employees.
 These policies eliminate any free time which workers have, requiring them to be effectively on-call for weeks at a time.
 Workers have complained of increased levels of stress and fatigue.

-Rail companies and unions representing workers have been negotiating since 2019, when the contracts were up for amendment.
+Rail companies and unions representing workers have been negotiating since 2019 when the contracts were up for amendment.

-In February 2022, BNSF Railway implemented a points attendance system named "Hi Viz" that a union president called, "the worst and most egregious attendance policy ever adopted by any rail carrier."
+In January 2022, BNSF Railway implemented a points attendance system named "Hi Viz" that a union president called, "the worst and most egregious attendance policy ever adopted by any rail carrier."
 In the system, each worker starts with 30 points and loses points for taking a day off.
 Workers can accrue 4 points by being on-call for 14 straight days, but any time off, even for illness or a family emergency, resets the clock.
 Unions representing about 17,000 workers threatened to strike over the points system, but BNSF Railway sued and won a restraining order to prevent the unions from striking.

 The Railway Labor Act grants Congress the authority to intervene in any railway or airline strike.
 Under this authority, the National Mediation Board has mediated negotiations between multiple freight railroads and unions starting in June 2021.